 Date to be confirmed with three full days in the hides - maximum four participants

 I'm very excited to announce the first potential workshop in Sweden at the acclaimed wildlife hides of Conny Lundstrom.
 Conny has very kindly agreed to three participants accompanying me across to Sweden to photograph a variety of wildlife including of course golden and white-tailed eagles.
 The cost will include pick up and drop off from and to the domestic airport of Skelleftea, accommodation, any tuition/guiding from me and full use of the hides.
 For this to work I need firm expressions of interest from at least two people.
-I'm proposing January 2021 as a possible month as there should be good amounts of snow and the wildlife is generally more inclined to come in closer to the hides the colder it gets.
+I'm proposing December 2022 and January 2023 as possible months as there should be good amounts of snow and the wildlife is generally more inclined to come in closer to the hides the colder it gets.

-To get the most out of this amazing opportunity you will need to be relatively proficient with your camera and confident in your abilities to wait for long hours whilst maintaining good awareness at all times.
+To get the most out of this amazing opportunity you will need to be relatively proficient with your camera - although I will be fully on hand for tuition and advice.
+You should also be confident in your abilities to wait in silence for long hours whilst maintaining good awareness at all times.
 Things can happen very quickly outside the hides and although visits can be lengthy you can also go a day or two without seeing eagles.
 I recommend a minimum lens of 100-400mm for the front of the hide and a 500-600mm to the right hand aspect.
 I've taken great images front and side with the Sony RX10iv using the 24-600mm so don't feel you need an all singing, all dancing top of the range DSLR to come on this trip.

 This is a trip of a lifetime as far as I'm concerned.
 To be so close to wild golden eagles is both a great privilege and very humbling.
 If you are genuinely interested please get in touch with me.
-If I get enough interest the trip will definitely go ahead in 2021.
+If I get enough interest the trip will definitely go ahead in 2022 subject to Covid restrictions.
 Prices are yet to be determined until I know the numbers.
 If you have any further questions please don't hesitate to contact me using the button at the bottom of the page or ring me on+447810862599.